ehorTL/vaimo-atm/README.md

 ### Logic
 ATM is bounded to the bank (PrivatBank, Oschadbank etc).
-Bank keeps its customers with their bank accounts.
+Bank keeps its customers with their cards and bank accounts.
 Every customer can have multiple bank accounts.
 So that customer can use ATM, he need to have any payment card.
 Payment card is bounded to bank account.
 Payment card keeps holder, pincode, its number and other properties like payment system, expiration date etc.
-For one account there allowed to exist multiple cards.
+For one bank account there allowed to exist multiple cards.

 Bank can have multiple branches (like different buildings).